 The Larkin Bailout Program: Chapter Umpteen

 The last report to you (here) was our Coalition’s specific “thank you” to the (volunteer) members of Shreveport’s MPC board.
-The day before, those members had – in an emphatic 9-0 vote – declared “no” to the Shreveport City Council’s latest directive that they find a way to give Esplanade developer Tim Larkin the green light to build a roadway in the most likely future path of the Extension.
+The report can be explained here and with the day before, those members had – in an emphatic 9-0 vote – declared “no” to the Shreveport City Council’s latest directive that they find a way to give Esplanade developer Tim Larkin the green light to build a roadway in the most likely future path of the Extension.

 As I noted that day in my presentation to MPC members, that directive from some City Council members was simply the latest in a non-stop attempt to resolve a for-profit developer’s self-inflicted woes at the expense of the public.
 Evidence of that fact provided the backdrop for many of the meeting’s public comments: the MPC had only a few months earlier voted – also unanimously – to give that same “no” answer to the developer’s request for approval of his roadway into Flournoy-Lucas Road.